FredHutch/VISCtemplates/inst/templates/pull_request_template.md

     - [ ] The correct tense is used throughout the report
     - [ ] Capitalization is correct and consistent
     - [ ] Acronyms are introduced the first time they're used within a major section
 - [ ] I have reviewed the Results section
     - [ ] Figures and tables are sorted in parallel with results, and figure and table references are correct
     - [ ] Results listed in the text are correct and support my statements
         - [ ] Variables are used in referring to numeric values in the results section (to minimize human error)

-- [ ] Figures look right and follow the figure guidelines (see https://github.com/FredHutch/VISC-Documentation/blob/main/Programming/figure-guidelines.md)
+- [ ] Figures look right (refer to the [figure guidelines](https://github.com/FredHutch/VISC-Documentation/blob/main/Programming/figure-guidelines.md) as needed)
     - [ ] The appropriate number of axis tick marks is present (at least 3) for each figure
     - [ ] Text is not cut off (facet labels, legends, titles)
 - [ ] Tables look right
     - [ ] Text is not running off the page
     - [ ] Significance highlighting is as expected

-### Explanation for why any boxes above are NOT checked
+## Notes

+Add any additional notes here.

-If necessary, provide explanations here for why any boxes above are not checked.
+If necessary, provide explanations here for why any boxes from the checklist(s) above are not checked.

 - Reason 1
 - Reason 2